 School of Fine Arts.
 The Tombasis family Mansion has been an art education institution since 1936 that exhibits paintings of historical ships and events.
 Modernist Marc Chagall lived and taught there for a while.
 Although only students are allowed in, visitors can take a look when the school is open.

 Hydra Slaughterhouse.
 This Project Space, in a building renovated in ways that reflect its past and present use, is part of the DESTE Foundation’s program of contemporary art exhibitions and events and holds every spring/summer season a project by one or more guest artists.
-Art-collecting industrialist Dakis Joannou, the founder of DESTE, along with curators, has been behind incredible initiatives and big-name art projects with Jeff Koons on the schedule for 2020, to be finally taking place in summer 2022.
-The location – right on the edge of a rock – and the raw nature of this stone-wall premise has already been proven an ideal setting for creativity since 2009.
+Art-collecting industrialist Dakis Joannou, the founder of DESTE, along with curators, has been behind incredible initiatives and big-name art projects, including an exhibition by his close friend Jeff Koons that took place in the summer of 2022 attracting international A-listers and art connoisseurs.
+The location – right on the edge of a rock – and the raw nature of this stone-wall premise have already been proven an ideal setting for creativity since 2009.